 - Question from Microsoft.com

 Should I install Windows 10 to SSD?

 It is probably common knowledge now that SSDs (short for solid-state disk) can be better boot drives than HDDs.
-To be specifc, an SSD is based on NAND flash memory technology and uses integrated circuit assemblies to store data persistently.
-It doesn't track down information by physical spinning disk & movable read–write head, and therefore have quicker access time, lower latency, less noise, etc. compared with HDD.
+To be specific, an SSD is based on NAND flash memory technology and uses integrated circuit assemblies to store data persistently.
+It doesn't track down information by physical spinning disk & movable read–write head, and therefore has quicker access time, lower latency, less noise, etc. compared with HDD.

 Preparations before installing Windows 10 on new SSD

 How to replace hard drive with SSD and install Windows on it?
 This may be a doubt for many users.
 Therefore, I'm here to introduce all the preparations need to be done, and then walk you through every detailed steps to install OS on a new SSD.

 Ensure the security of your data and system.
 To do fresh or clean install, it's better to backup files that are important to you, because personal data on the old hard drive will be removed during the process.
 To prevent unexpected system failures, you could backup the system as well, this is especially important for a novice.

 Initialize and format SSD for Windows 10 install.
 In general, a disk without initializing cannot be used normally.
 And, you may receive error message like "You need to format the disk before you can use it".

 Prepare a SATA-to-USB adapter or encloser to connect SSD if you are using a laptop or your computer only has one slot.
 If you need to swap hard drive of Windows 10, please prepare a well-matched screwdrivers.

 Put a diet on old drive (*if you want to migrate Windows 10 from old HDD to new SSD).
 As known, SSDs are generally smaller than HDDs at the same price, so it's recommended to free up space on HDD by deleting the backed up personal data, removing useless files with Disk Cleanup, uninstalling useless programs, etc.